akbinod/akbinod.Tuner/README.md

 <li>Make calls to <code>tuner.track()</code>, <code>track_boolean()</code>, <code>track_list()</code> or <code>track_dict()</code> to define tracked/tuned parameters</li>
 <li>Make a call to tuner.begin().
 You do not use a launch call, like you did with <code>TunedFunction()</code>.
 This launches tuner, and then each change to a slider results in a tuning call to <code>target</code>.
 <ul>
-<li>Tuner curries args for formal parameters which match by name to a <code>tracked parameter</code></li>
+<li>Tuner curries args to formal parameters which match by name to a <code>tracked parameter</code></li>
 <li>All tracked parameters are also accessible off <code>tuner</code>.
-E.g., <code>tuner.my_favorite_setting</code>.
+E.g., <code>tuner.radius</code>.
 This enables you to tune variables that are not part of the formal arguments to your function.
 Wondering if you should set <code>reshape=True</code> in a call to <code>cv2.resize()</code>, just add a tracked parameter for that (without adding a parameter to your function), and access it off <code>tuner</code>.
 The idea is to keep your function signature the same as what the auto-grader would expect - minimizing those 1:00am exceptions that fill one with such bonhomie.
-These args are also accesible as a set via tuner.args</li>
+These args are also accesible as a dict via tuner.args</li>
 <li><code>tuner.begin()</code> accepts a carousel argument.
 A carousel is a list of images that you want tuner to deal with as a set. </li>
 <ul>
 <li>You typically want to do this to find parameters that will work across all images in the set.</li>
 <li>Use the helper call <code>tuner.carousel_from_images()</code> to set up a carousel.
 This takes 2 lists.
 <ul>
-<li>The first is the list of parameters to <code>target</code> that take images. <code>target</code> might work with multiple images, and this list is where you specify the names of those parameters.</li>
+<li>The first is the list of parameters to <code>target</code> that take images. <code>target</code> might work with multiple images, and this list is where you specify the names of those parameters which expect images.</li>
 <li> The second is a list of paths to image files.
 If <code>target</code> works with 2 images, then each element of this second list must be a tuple of two image paths.
 If it works with three images, then each element must be a tuple of three image paths, et cetera. </li>
 <ul>
 </ul>